-The TV series was shot in Israel and Colombia.
-“We flew the entire cast to Colombia for six weeks to film in Bogota and the surrounding forests,” says Omri.
-“It’s as complicated as it gets, because most of the story takes place in present day Columbia, but we keep cutting to flashbacks to understand the past which takes place in Israel.
+When Heroes Fly was shot in Israel and Colombia.
+“We flew the entire cast to Colombia for six weeks to film in Bogotá and the surrounding forests,” says Omri.
+“It’s as complicated as it gets, because most of the story takes place in present day Colombia, but we keep cutting to flashbacks to understand the past which takes place in Israel.
 The look, the costume and the locations have to change according to past or present, so it’s a big mess, not to mention Colombia.”

 VIDEO INTERVIEW WITH DIRECTOR OMRI GIVON

 There’s much more to discover than 25 facts about When Heroes Fly.
 Watch the interview with film director Omri Givon.